jmh3434/java-precourse/Precourse Java.md

 The front end is the visible part of an application facing the user (responsible for user experience)

--   Front End Language Examples: HTML, CSS, JavaScript
+-   Front End Language Examples: HTML, CSS, JavaScript etc.
--   Front End Famework Examples: Angular, React
+-   Front End Famework Examples: Angular, React, Bootstrap, etc.

 #### Back End

 The back end is what the client doesn't see.
 Think databases, backend logic, APIs, and servers.
 Take the example of a user submitting form data to a website.
 The user types in their email and password and this gets processed by the server and stored in a **database**.
 None of this processing or storage is seen by the user.

-So with the back end, we have backend languages, servers, databases, and APIs.
+**Recap**: So with the back end, we have backend languages, servers, databases, and APIs.

-Backend languages Examples:  Java, Python, PHP, Node.js, JavaScript
+Backend languages Examples:  Java, Python, PHP, Node.js, JavaScript, etc ..

 #### Server

--   A server is a computer or computers that send data over a network and receives and responds to requests
+-   A server is a computer or computers that send data over a network
+-   receives and responds to requests
--   Just about any computer can function as a server.
+-   Just about any computer can function as a server!
 But, computers suited for this particular need do a better job of handling many requests at once for a very long time.

 ## Client Server Model

 The client server model describes how machines communicate with each other.
+Apply this client sever model to what you already know about servers, databases, and APIs.

 #### What's a Client?

--   Web Browser
+-   A client could be a web browser
--   iPhone, iPad, Tablet
+-   A client could be an iPhone, iPad, Tablet
--   Python, Java, C++ program running on your computer
+-   A client could even be a Python, Java, or C++ program running on your computer!

 Clients are the ones **requesting** information (they want to get information from somewhere else)

--   They speak to servers in some network protocol language (HTTP)
+-   Clients speak to servers in some network protocol language (HTTP usually)

 #### What's a Server?